camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Desired state

-You are reactivating the existing exporter and initializing a new exporter to the recreated region.
-This will allow Zeebe to export data to Elasticsearch again.
+You are initializing a new exporter to the recreated region.
+This will ensure that both Elasticsearch instances are populated, resulting in data redundancy.

+Separating this step from resuming the exporters is essential as the initialization is an asynchronous procedure, and you must ensure it's finished before resuming the exporters.

 #### How to get there